-- a.
+a.
 Every operator who conducts placer mining exploration operations that disturb less than one-half (1/2) acre must contour the disturbed land to its approximate previous contour.
-These lands must be revegetated in accordance with Subsection 040.1 $\frac{75}{2}$ .
+These lands must be revegetated in accordance with Subsection 040.175.
 For showing discovery on federal mining claims, unless otherwise required by a federal agency, one (1) pit may be left open on each claim pending verification by federal mining examiners, but must not create a hazard to humans or animals.
-Such pits and trenches must be reclaimed within one (1) year of verification. $\frac{(3-18-22)(}{}$ - b.
-Every Permittee who disturbs more than one-half (1/2) acre must shape and smooth the disturbed ground to a grade reasonably comparable with the natural contour of the ground prior to mining, and to a condition that promotes the growth of vegetation except as provided in Paragraph 040.175.m. or minimize erosion through other means.
+Such pits and trenches must be reclaimed within one (1) year of verification.
+(3-18-22)( b.
+Every Permittee who disturbs more than one-half (1/2) acre must shape and smooth the disturbed ground to a grade reasonably comparable with the natural contour of the ground prior to mining, and to a condition that promotes the growth of vegetation except as provided in Paragraph 040.15.m. or minimize erosion through other means.
 Any disturbed natural watercourse must be restored to a configuration and structure conducive to good fish and wildlife habitat and recreational use.

-- c.
+c.
 Backfill materials must be compacted in a manner to ensure stability of the fill.

-(3-18-22) - d.
-After the disturbed land has been graded, slopes will be measured by the dDepartment for compliance with the requirements of the aAct, these rules, and the placer or dredge mining permit, and the reclamation plan.
+d.
+After the disturbed land has been graded, slopes will be measured by the department for compliance with the requirements of the $\frac{aA}{ct}$, these rules, and the placer or dredge mining permit, and the reclamation plan.
+(3-18-22)()

-(3-18-22)(\\\\\) - 4109.
-Waste Disposal Disposal of Waste in Areas Other Than Mine Excavations.
-Waste materials not used in backfilling mined areas must be placed, stabilized, and revegetated to ensure that drainage is compatible with the surrounding drainage and to ensure long-term stability.
-(3-18-22) - a.
+1109.
+Waste Disposal - Disposal of Waste in Areas Other Than Mine Excavations.
+Waste materials not used in backfilling mined areas must be placed, stabilized, and revegetated to ensure that drainage is compatible with the surrounding drainage and to ensure long-term stability. ()

+a.
 The Permittee may, if appropriate, use terraces to stabilize the face of any fill.
-Slopes of the fill material may not exceed the angle of repose.
-(3-18-22) - b.
+Slopes of the fill material may not exceed the angle of repose. ()

+b.
 Unless adequate drainage is provided through a fill area, all surface water above a fill must be diverted away from a fill area into protected channels, and drainage may not be directed over the unprotected face of a fill.

-(3-18-22) - 1210.
-Topsoil Redistribution.
+120. Topsoil Redistribution.
 Topsoil must be spread to achieve a thickness over the regraded area, adequate to support plant life.
 Excessive compaction of overburden and topsoil is to be avoided.
 Topsoil redistribution must be timed so that seeding or other protective measures can be readily applied to prevent compaction and erosion.
 Final grading must be along the contour unless such grading will expose equipment operators to hazardous operating conditions, in which case the best alternative method must be used in grading.
-(3-18-22)

-- 1311.
-Soil Amendments.
+131. Soil Amendments.
 Nutrients and soil amendments must, if necessary, will be applied as needed to the graded areas to successfully achieve the revegetation requirements of the permit and reclamation plan.
+(3 18 22)()

-(3-18-22)(\\\\\) - 1412.
-Revegetating Waste Piles.
-The Permittee must conduct revegetation activities with respect to such waste piles in accordance with Subsection 040.175. - 4513.
-Mulching.
-Mulch must should be used on severe sites and may be required by the approved placer or dredge mining permit.
+142.Revegetating Waste Piles.
+The Permittee must conduct revegetation activities with respect to such waste piles in accordance with Subsection 040.175.(3-18-22)()

+153. Mulching.
+Mulch-must should be used on severe sites and may be required by the approved placer or dredge mining permit.
 Nurse crops such as rye, oats, and wheat may be used as a substitute for mulch where they will provide adequate protection and will be replaced by permanent species within a reasonable length of time.

-1614.
-Permanent Cessation and Time Limits for Planting.
-(3-18-22)
+164. Permanent Cessation and Time Limits for Planting.